Achave

 Achave is a village in the southern state of Karnataka, India.
 It is located in the Ankola taluk of Uttara Kannada district in Karnataka.

-This village is known for large number of mango, kokum, coconut and arecanut plantation and many micro enterprises.
+This village is known for its large number of mango, kokum, coconut and arecanut plantations and many micro enterprises.
 Inhabited communities are Nadavaru, Brahmin, Halakki Vokkaliga, Marathi, Namdhari Naik, Komarpant, Siddhi, Patagar, scheduled castes and scheduled tribes.

-Villages: Kuntakani, Angadibail, Mabage, Keshwalli, Motigudda etc.
+Nearby villages include Kuntakani, Angadibail, Mabage, Keshwalli, and Motigudda.

-Achave village has beautiful and attractive nature.

-Vibuthi Water Falls and Yana Rocks are the not be missed when in Achave.
+Achave is known for its nature, including Vibhuthi Falls and the Yana rocks.

-Achave village is developing village in Ankola.
+Achave is a developing village in Ankola.